rapidfuzz/RapidFuzz/README.md

 ---

-## Why Should You Care?
+## Description
-Since there is already [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) that implements the same string similarity calculations you might wonder why you would want to use RapidFuzz.
-There are mainly two reasons:
+RapidFuzz is a fast string matching library for Python and C++, which is using the string similarity calculations from [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy).
+However there are two aspects that set RapidFuzz apart from FuzzyWuzzy:
-1) It is MIT licensed so in contrast to FuzzyWuzzy it can be used in projects where you do not want to adopt the GPL License
+1) It is MIT licensed so it can be used whichever License you might want to choose for your project, while your forced to adopt the GPLv2 license when using FuzzyWuzzy
-2) While FuzzyWuzzy only uses python-Levenshtein for the levenshtein calculations and implements the other functionalities in Python, RapidFuzz's implementation is mostly written in C++ and on Top of this comes with a lot of Algorithmic improvements.
-This results in a 5-100x Speedup in String Matching.
+2) It is mostly written in C++ and on top of this comes with a lot of Algorithmic improvements to make string matching even faster, while still providing the same results.
+These changes result in a 5-100x Speedup in String Matching.
+More details on benchmark results can be found [here](https://github.com/rhasspy/rapidfuzz/blob/master/Benchmarks.md)

 ## Installation